vitar/clrf/src/en/practice/p12-shared-vision.md

 ### 3. Joint formulation of the vision

-Try to jointly formulate 2–3 paragraphs describing your shared vision:
+Together, formulate 2–3 paragraphs that describe your shared vision:

 ____________________________________________________________
 ____________________________________________________________